Vevo-tor/Shop-Automation-Cypress/README.md

 <br>

-Added a workflow where tests run automatically as schedules. **At 03:00 on every day-of-week from Monday through Friday**.
+Added a workflow where tests run automatically as schedules. **At 03:00 on every work day of the week from Monday through Friday**.
 Can be found in **Github > Workflows > scheduled.yml**

 <br>

-Added an additional workflow that test run on merge to see whether any changes impacted the tests.
+Added an additional workflow that tests run on merge to see whether any changes impacted the tests.
 Can be found in **Github > Workflows > merge.yml**